Advertisement

 Pro Tip: Use your Social Security Number’s last four digits for faster processing.

-Method 2: Directly Through a Provider
+Method 2: Apply Directly Through a Provider

-Alternatively, you can apply directly through approved Lifeline/ACP providers:
+Alternatively, apply directly through approved Lifeline/ACP providers:

-• Choose a provider (e.g.,freeiphonegovt, SafeLink, Assurance Wireless, Q Link)
+• Choose a provider (e.g., FreeiPhoneGovt, SafeLink, Assurance Wireless, Q Link)

 • Apply through their website.

-nfographic showing Lifeline Program eligibility rules for a free iPhone in 2025
+Infographic showing Lifeline Program eligibility rules for a free iPhone in 2025

 The “One Per Household” Rule